angular-ui/AngularJS-StyleGuide/README.md

 `<div ui-grid ui-grid-sortable ui-grid-paginate>`

 #### Use the object to manage _data_ state
 Instead of putting heavy load on _view_ state flags that describe how things should _look_, use grammar that describes the verb-like state of the data or action itself.
-This can then be repurposed in multiple ways in in the view as to the visual representation, and is not tied to visual information.
+This can then be repurposed in multiple ways in the view as to the visual representation, and is not tied to visual information.

 Instead of `$scope.showSpinner` or `$scope.loading` use `task.uploading` or `project.saving` which could be rendered as a spinner, form, panel, whatever.
 The point is the **state flag is agnostic about the visual implementation**.